 Traction Therapy involves the gentle stretching of soft tissues and spinal joints.
 It is a form of decompression therapy that relieves pressure on the spine.

-Heat/Ice therapy is typically used to treat both acute and chronic injuries.
+Heat/Ice therapy is used to treat both acute and chronic injuries.
 The heat helps to relax muscles and improve blood circulation by bringing essential nutrients to affected areas.
 Ice helps reduce inflammation and pain.

 Transcranial Magnetic Stimulation - TMS

-A helmet with an electromagnetic coil is held against the brain area that is thought to be involved in mood regulation (pre-frontal cortex).
-Short electromagnetic pulses are administered through the coil to stimulate nerve cells in the targeted brain region.
+TMS therapy uses a magnet to activate the brain center that is involved in mood regulation (pre-frontal cortex).
+Short electromagnetic pulses are administered through a magnetic coil to stimulate nerve cells.

 For More Information about TMS, Please Visit Our Website "Delaware TMS"